fwxs/sys-analysis/file-analysis/README.md

 # file-analysis

-This folder contains a set of tools to retrieve information from some **\*nix** files, like the _passwd_ file, the _shadow_ file and the file descriptors associated with some _PID_.
+This folder contains a set of tools to retrieve information from some **\*nix** files, like the _passwd_ file, the _shadow_ file, the file descriptors associated with some _PID_ and the memory map of a process.

 # fdInfo.py